Hugoverissimo21/InfoMosaic/README.md

 Gain insights into public and news coverage of PSI-20 companies through data analysis, machine learning, and visualization.

+This project focuses on extracting, analyzing, and visualizing data related to PSI-20 companies using multiple tools and technologies.
+Below are the key features and components of the project.

 objetivos....

 ## **Deployed Version**